PrefectHQ/prefect/docs/tutorial/deployments.md

 prefect work-pool create --type process my-process-pool
 ```
 </div>
-Now that you have created the work pool, let’s confirm that the work pool was successfully created by running the following command in the same terminal.
+Let’s confirm that the work pool was successfully created by running the following command in the same terminal.
 You should see your new `my-process-pool` in the output list.
 <div class="terminal">
 ```bash
 prefect work-pool ls
 ```
 </div>
-Finally, let’s double check in the Prefect Cloud UI that you can see this work pool.
+Finally, let’s double check that you can see this work pool in the Prefect Cloud UI .
 Navigate to the Work Pool tab and verify that you see `my-process-pool` listed.

 <div class="terminal">
 ```bash